Selena Gomez Wants Nothing To Do With Justin Bieber & Is Keeping Her Distance, Per ‘Radar Online’

 Justin Bieber recently clapped back at a fan who insinuated that his marriage to Hailey Baldwin was just the singer’s way of getting back at his ex, Selena Gomez.
-As The Inquisitr previously shared, Beiber hopped in the comments section of one of his own posts to let the troll have a piece of his mind, and while defending his marriage to Baldwin, Bieber revealed that while he still has feelings for his former flame, but that his wife is the love of his life.
+As The Inquisitr previously shared, Bieber hopped in the comments section of one of his own posts to let the troll have a piece of his mind, and while defending his marriage to Baldwin, Bieber revealed that while he still has feelings for his former flame, his wife is the love of his life.

 “She will always hold a place in my heart, but I am head over heals [sic] in love with my wife,” Bieber said.